HuXin0817/timewheel/README.md

 )

 func main() {
-	tw := timewheel.New(500 * time.Millisecond)
+    // create a new time wheel, interval is 500ms tw := timewheel.New(500 * time.Millisecond)

-	afterChan := tw.After(time.Second)
+    // a after channel in 1s duration afterChan := tw.After(time.Second)

+    // a new timer in 2s duration
 	timer := time.NewTimer(time.Second * 2)

-	ticker := time.NewTicker(time.Second * 3)
+    // a new ticker in 3s duration ticker := time.NewTicker(time.Second * 3)
 	for range 5 {
 		select {